loloToster/openweather-api-node/README.md

 **Description:**

-Getter for every type of weather call and alerts
+Getter for every type of weather call and alerts.

 **Arguments:**
 * **options** - options used only for this call (defaults to empty object)